algowizzzz/docasst/PRODUCT_DOCUMENTATION.md

 ### What is Doc Review Assistant?

 Doc Review Assistant is an enterprise-grade document review platform that combines AI-powered analysis with collaborative editing tools.
-Built specifically for BMO's compliance, risk, and legal teams, it transforms PDF documents into structured, reviewable content and provides intelligent suggestions for improvement.
+Built specifically for BMO's compliance, finance,risk, and legal teams, it transforms PDF documents into structured, reviewable content and provides intelligent suggestions for improvement.

 ### Problem Statement